igh9410/igh9410-infra/README.md

 All the infrastructure-as-code, configurations, and documentation for my homelab are stored in this repository.
 I use my homelab for deploying my side projects and experiment new technologies and Kubernetes cluster.

-## Cluster Provisioning & Architecture
+## 🏗️ System Architecture & Automation

-I use a k3s cluster as my Kubernetes platform.
-And I use XCP-NG for provisioning virtual machines in my hardware.

-Initial cluster provisioning of core infrastructure components like ArgoCD and Cloudflared is done using Terraform.
-The Terraform code for this is located in the `infrastructure/terraform` directory.

-Once the core components are up and running, I follow GitOps principles using ArgoCD for managing all applications.
-ArgoCD is configured to watch this Git repository and automatically deploy and manage applications, including Helm charts and Kustomize configurations, as they are defined.
+The cluster is built on virtual machines provisioned by [XCP-ng](https://xcp-ng.org/).
+After the initial VM setup, I use [Ansible](https://www.ansible.com/) to perform baseline configuration and hardening.
+The playbooks for this process are located in the `ansible` directory.
+On top of this foundation, I run [k3s](https://k3s.io/) as my lightweight Kubernetes distribution.

+My infrastructure management follows a two-stage approach.
+Core, foundational components like ArgoCD and Cloudflared are initially provisioned using Terraform (see the `infrastructure/terraform` directory).
+Once ArgoCD is operational, it takes over the management of all other cluster resources, including applications and services, by following GitOps principles.
+It continuously synchronizes the cluster state with the configurations defined in this repository.

+## ⚙️ Hardware

+My homelab runs on a single, powerful machine with the following spec:

+- **CPU**: AMD Ryzen 7 8745HS
+- **RAM**: 32GB
+- **Storage**: 1TB NVMe SSD

+This machine runs [XCP-ng](https://xcp-ng.org/) as its bare-metal hypervisor.
+The Kubernetes cluster itself is composed of five virtual machines:

+- **1x Control Plane**
+- **4x Worker Nodes**

 ## 📁 Repository Structure